Montreal International Games Summit: 2012

 MIGS 2012 was held on November 13 and November 14 at the Hilton Montreal Bonaventure.
 The theme for the year's event was "The Future.
-Unknown," and was focused on the upcoming trends in the video game industry as well as new technologies and breakthroughs that could impact the future of video game development.
+Unknown," and was focused on upcoming trends in the video game industry as well as new technologies and breakthroughs that could impact the future of video game development.
 The opening keynote was presented by Tim Sweeney, founder of Epic Games, on some of the current technologies used in games.
 The second day's opening keynote was presented by Peter Molyneux, currently the CEO and founder of 22cans with a talk about game design.
-Finally the event was closed out by a "Brain Dump" session with various industry professionals.
+The event was closed out by a "Brain Dump" session with various industry professionals.